Dog Bite Force: Myths, Misinterpretations and Realities

 Reported dog bite strengths of 2000 pounds may be wrong.

 Posted May 17, 2010

 Let's put these numbers into a meaningful context.
 Imagine a bite force of 2000 pounds.
-To achieve this, suppose that we had a dog's jaw and wanted to press the upper portion down with this force, it would require our putting a pressure equivalent to the weight of a subcompact automobile (like a smaller Toyota or Hyundai) on the top jaw.
+To achieve this, suppose that we had a dog's jaw and wanted to press the upper portion down with this force.
+It would require our putting pressure equivalent to the weight of a subcompact automobile (like a smaller Toyota or Hyundai) on the top jaw.
 That simply did not make sense.
-For one thing I doubted that the bone structure of the dog's jaw could withstand such pressures.
+For one thing, I doubted that the bone structure of the dog's jaw could withstand such pressures.

 And what about humans?
 We come in at a measly 120 pounds of bite pressure.
 It is a good thing that we rely more upon our brains than our teeth to survive.

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission.